Nirmala-D/UI_AutomationSincX/README.md

 Improves understanding of requirements and test coverage

 7. Support for Parallel Execution
-Combine data-driven and BDD execution with TestNG or Cucumber runners for faster test cycles Supports parallel threads for running the same test with different data
+Combine POM and BDD execution with TestNG or Cucumber runners for faster test cycles Supports parallel threads for running the same test with different data

 8. Powerful Reporting
-Integrated with TestNG or Cucumber HTML reports
+Integrated with TestNG HTML reports

 Includes test step status, logs, and captured screenshots for failures